-3.3 Interaction Effect
+3.3 Interaction Effect on Yield and Economics

 The interaction between land configuration and fertilizer levels was found to be non-significant for yield and ancillary parameters, indicating independent effects of the two factors.

 3.4 Soil Moisture Conservation

 The Broad Bed and Furrow (BBF) system maintained significantly higher soil moisture content at all growth stages compared to flat bed and ridges and furrow.
 At 60 DAS (critical vegetative to reproductive stage), BBF recorded 21.6% moisture, which was 10.8% higher than flat bed and 20.6% higher than ridges and furrow.